Cray-HPE/docs-csm/introduction/PowerDNS_migration.md

 # PowerDNS Migration Notice

-The migration to PowerDNS as the authoratative DNS source and the introduction of Bifurcated CAN (Customer Access Network) will result in some changes to the node and service naming conventions.
+The migration to PowerDNS as the authoritative DNS source and the introduction of Bifurcated CAN (Customer Access Network) will result in some changes to the node and service naming conventions.

 ## DNS Record Naming Changes